didzl/flask_scrapper/README.md

 flask with python in repl

-how to use in personal
+how to use in personal environment